 It is believed that an unborn baby is affected by the mother’s moods.
 Seek the support of a family member or a close friend who can lend a shoulder to cry on.
 You will need someone to patiently listen to you and ward off negative or destructive thoughts.

 2. Seek professional help

 You might think you can handle pregnancy and the stress of divorce perfectly well.
 However, a surge of emotions and activities will soon drain you out.
-Don’t shy away from taking professional help.
+Don’t shy away from seeking professional help.